Socio-Demographic details:

 Social Cultural Practices:

-Cultural values/ Customs/Habits/ Beliefs/ Attitudes / Stress (Home/ Workplace)/ Health services in community/
+Cultural values/ Customs/Habits/ Beliefs/Attitudes / Stress (Home/ Workplace)/ Health services in community/

 Dietary History:

 ________(Patient name) consumes _______________(vegetarian /non-vegetarian food) food and eats ____ meals per day (no. of meals).
-Total caloric intake is _____ kcals and _____ gms of proteins is being consumed.
+Total caloric intake is _____ kcals.
+Diet is deficit /excess by ____ kcals and _____gms of proteins.

 General examination: